 - Mimic natural ecosystems through plant combinations

-- Use a mix of woody and herbaceous plants
+- Use a mix of woody and herbaceous plants, colors, and textures

 - Mass plants for effect

 Rain Garden Construction